ncoghlan/misc/notes/python3/questions_and_answers.rst

 incompatible with the Python 2 series arose from Guido's desire to solve one core problem: helping *all* Python applications to handle Unicode text in a more consistent and reliable fashion without needing to rely on third party libraries and frameworks.
+Even if that wasn't Guido's original motivation, it's the rationale that *I* find most persuasive.

 The core Unicode support in the Python 2 series has the honour of being documented in PEP 100.